sgarg5858/Angular/README.md

   <button (click)="onSubmit(userName.value,passWord.value)"></button>

+# (input)

+ Offered by <input> if we want to execute something when user types anything is this field

+  (input)="onUpdateServerName($event)"

+  here using $event we can access to data related to event occoured.

+# (click)

+ offered by <button> if we want to execute something on clicking the button

 ****************************************************************************************************************************
 # Two Way Binding:

+For two way binding to work, we need to enable the ngModel directive work!

+This is done by adding FormsModule to imports[] in app.modulte.ts .

+[(ngModel)] isequivalent to (input) + interpolation

+(input) reflects every change interpolation gets the values.

 When we are working with forms it is essential that both are template and components are in sync,Otherwise data might not be consistent.